imsmoothlikebutter/Mapping-Navigation-AdjacencyMatrix/README.md

 # ICT2104-B1-MappingAndNavigation

 # Basic idea
-,,,
-A graph will be used to represent the map.
+,,,A graph will be used to represent the map.
 The vertices/nodes will be represented as grids/elements in a matrix.
 3 matrix will be used each for tracking edges, barcodes and humps between vertices.
 ,,,